PhD English, Indiana

-BSc, Biology; Wilfrid Laurier
+BSc Biology, Wilfrid Laurier

 Office: HH 265

-I’ve always been interested in plants, animals, wild places, and books.
-I thought at first the plants and animals were at the top of the list, so I did an undergraduate degree in biology.
-It became apparent that I was better at reading and writing than looking through microscopes, so I switched over to the humanities at the graduate level.
-But nothing goes to waste, and many of the ideas I developed for my first book, Environmental Renaissance, are drawn from my continuing interest in the life sciences.
-The book tries to do a number of things: provide an introduction to social systems theory and cybernetics; reevaluate several canonical American literary texts from the perspective of environmental philosophy; castigate the current state of ecocriticism; and exhume Thoreau’s brain using concepts from cognitive science and poststructuralism.
-I also find the time to talk about bottled minnows, huckleberries, Al Pacino, and Saturn (the defunct car company, not the planet).
+I’ve always been fond of plants, animals, and books.
+I thought the plants and animals were at the top of my list, so I did an undergraduate degree in biology.
+But I couldn’t ignore the fact that I was better at reading and writing than sampling and dissecting, so I switched over to the humanities at the graduate level.
+Nothing goes to waste, however, and many of the ideas I developed for my first book, Environmental Renaissance, are drawn from my continuing interest in the life sciences.
+That book tried to do (too) many things: provide an introduction to social systems theory and cybernetics; reevaluate several canonical 19th century American literary texts; explore the politics of environment; and exhume Thoreau’s brain using concepts from cognitive science and poststructuralism.
+I also found the time to talk about bottled minnows, huckleberries, Al Pacino, and Saturn (the defunct car company, not the planet).